 It needs to support dropshipping.
 Some gateways that don’t accept dropshipping stores, claiming that dropshippers are a high-risk group, due to different reasons.
 So make sure the payment gateway doesn’t have a rule on their terms of service before deciding to go with that one.

 Make sure it works with your country and the currency of your customers.
 This means that before you make your choice, you need to decide on the country you’re going to sell to and make sure the payment gateway is available in that country and also supports different currencies.
 It’s essential you choose a payment method that your customers are comfortable with and even recognize.
 So, be sure to find out what’s the most popular payment gateway in your region.
-The easiest way to find out this is to check with your ecommerce platform, for example, if you own a Shopify store, here’s where you check the payment methods filtered by countries
+The easiest way to find out this is to check with your ecommerce platform, for example, if you own a Shopify store, here’s where you check the payment methods filtered by countries.

 Check that you are fine with the transaction fees.
 The fees can start from 2% up to 4.9% for some payment gateways.
 So, do your research and before making your choice, be sure that you have room for that fee in your budget.
 And if you are planning to grow your store, then you need to be aware that this fee can make a difference to your profit.

 Find out if the gateway works in other markets/countries in case you ever want to expand your online store.
 We already talked a bit about this point above, but we wanted to have it also as a standalone aspect as it’s very important to be proactive.
 Even if you are not sure where you’re going to expand, why not go for a payment gateway that is available internationally, just in case?
 This way if you ever want to try other countries and markets, then you are all set.
+You can also consider the cross border payment process flow when selecting a gateway to ensure smooth transactions across different regions.

 Check the payment gateway features and choose a user-friendly one.
 This is also something that depends from one user to another, but it’s best to choose a gateway that has the features you’re looking for and is easy to use.